Free zones

 The DIFC Courts

-For a business — and for its banks, investors and counterparties — disputes are handled in a familiar system, by experienced commercial judges, with outcomes that can be enforced.
-It is why so much international finance, and the law firms that serve it, base themselves in the DIFC.
+So disputes are handled in a familiar system, by experienced commercial judges, with outcomes that actually enforce — which is why so much international finance, and the law firms that serve it, base themselves here.

 How the DIFC compares